Vectorworks/developer-scripting/Function Reference/Functions/SetDashStyle.md

 |pair5|REAL|   |

 ## Remarks
-[[User:CBM-c-|_c_]], (2014.04.08):  It creates a generically named dash style.
+\_c\_, (2014.04.08):  It creates a generically named dash style.
 Use [SetDashStyleN](SetDashStyleN.md) to name the new style during creation.
 The dash-gap values must be in page inches.
 More comments on Vectorlab's [http://www.vectorlab.info/index.php?title=Index_pitfalls Index_pitfalls].

 The routine can be expressed as below, whereby you'll only enter as many dashX-gapX values as needed: